hughmancoder/connect-4-project-matlab/readme.md

 ## Here are the following rules and guide lines:
+- Quick project while learning matlab, please not the programming paradigms in this code are not indicative of my current coding style.
+This code is rather disorganised

 - Aim of the game is to connect four in a row